-PPG 13 - Trans sport 2001 more sustaina s of this guidance are to integrate planning and transport at the national, regional, strategic and local level to promote able transport choices for both people and for moving freight, so as to enhance accessibility by public transport and beed to travel, especially by car.
-Objectives, Targets & Indicators Actively manage the pattern of urban growth and the location of major travel generating development to make the fullest use of public transport, and to encourage walking and cycling; Land use planning should facilitate a shift in transport of freight from road to rail and water.
-Attention should be paid to the value of disused transport sites and effort made to prevent their loss to different land uses; and Traffic management measures to should be designed to reduce environmental/social impacts, whilst fiscal measures should be used for tackling congestion.
+PPG 13 - Transport 2001

+The objectives of this guidance are to integrate planning and transport at the national, regional, strategic and local level to promote more sustainable transport choices for both people and for moving freight, so as to enhance accessibility by public transport and reduce the need to travel, especially by car.

+- Actively manage the pattern of urban growth and the location of major travel generating development to make the fullest use of public transport, and to encourage walking and cycling; - Land use planning should facilitate a shift in transport of freight from road to rail and water.
+Attention should be paid to the value of disused transport sites and effort made to prevent their loss to different land uses; and - Traffic management measures to should be designed to reduce environmental/social impacts, whilst fiscal measures should be used for tackling congestion.